So far, teachers seem OK with Common Core

 Since then, virtually every Florida lawmaker has chimed in either for or against the standards.

-Tea party members, especially, have railed against it, calling Common Core a "liberal takeover" and "inferior" at public hearings state education officials held this week.
+Tea party members, especially, have railed against it, calling Common Core a "liberal takeover" and "inferior" at public hearings state education officials held last week.